 His attack followed complaints from bookshop manager, Mr. Derek Perry, about the low wages being received by many of the staff in the Union's three shops.
 Mr. Bewsher said, "I think it is scandalous that in a Union which sympathises with so many socialist motions, we cannot even ensure that our own staff receive a decent living wage".
 Although Union staff are paid by the University, they are theoretically employed by the Union and are responsible to the President.
 All wage matters have to go to the University Bursar via the Union.
 Mr. Perry, talking to Leeds Student, said: "The wages being paid to some of the shop staff are quite nitolerable.
 They compare very badly with the TUC minimum of £25 per week or, for that matter, with the level of student's grants.
-"The wages scales of staff in the Union do not relate to the work they do.
-Many could get more in similar jobs outside the Union".
-At the Union Council meeting last Monday Deputy President for Services John Bisbrowne said the Union could not afford to increase the wages of all temporary staff, for which the Union are responsible.
-TORY BASH "It would cost £16,925 to increase all their wages to $62\frac{1}{2}$ pence an hour, which would mean that some of them would be receiving more than the permanent staff".
+"It would cost £16,925 to increase all their wages to 621 pence an hour, which would mean that some of them would be receiving more than the permanent staff".
 "The Union is sympathetic to the permanent staff's claim," commented Mr. Perry, but they aren't doing anything about it.
 It is up to the Union to agitate for reasonable wage scales for their staff from the University".
-"I think the Union is just producing excuses for their inactivity" said Mr. Bewsher, "It is up to us to do something about it, now"

-by NICK WITCHELL A new Executive post of Education and Welfare Officer was created at a barely guorate University Union Annual General Meeting yesterday afternoon.
+"I think the Union is just producing excuses for their inactivity" said Mr. Bewsher, "It is up to us to do something about it, now".
+TURN OUT AGNABYSMAL by NICK WITCHELL A new Executive post of Education and Welfare Officer was created at a barely quorate University Union Annual General Meeting yesterday afternoon.